-9.10.4 a) A residential unit will be considered attainable if it meets the following criteria: iii) it was developed as part of a prescribed development or class of developments; What o does this mean?
+9.10.4 a) A residential unit will be considered attainable if it meets the following criteria: iii) it was developed as part of a prescribed development or class of developments; What does this mean?
 What is a prescribed develo opment or class of de velopments?
 9.11.1 The Town will implement a series of Green Development Standards in collaboration with community partners, development groups, and the Region to work towards the climate change objectives outlined in Chapter 5, Climate Change, of this Plan.
 All proposed housing developments will subject to review based on these standards.
 Typo: will be subject 11.
-Transpor tation 11.3.7 Table C1 8.0-metre Public Lanes should be added to the table.
-Town insist: would be re also be liste find some of Oversized d triangle con Oaylight triangle standards are more appropriate within an Engineering Standards document.
-If the fown insists on including this in the Official Plan, the table should specify where daylight roundings would be required versus daylight triangles .
-Rear lane intersection daylighting requirements should also be listed.
+Transpor tation 11.3.7 Table C1 8.0-me etre Public Lanes should be added to the tab le.
+Daylight triangle standards are more appropriate within an Engineering Standards document.
+If Town insists on including this in the Official Plan, the table should specify where daylight roundi would be required versus daylight triangles .
+Rear lane intersection daylighting requirements should be listed.
 Note there is duplication of the Collector Road to Collector Road standard.
-Also, we find some of the standards to be excessive for communities which are intended to be compact.
-Oversized daylight triangles result in excessive side yards for lots abutting the daylight triangle as the triangle consumes a significant amount of lot frontage.
-This also results in poor built form articulation of the intersection.
-We request the Town consider the following: 11.3.15 Table C2 Intersection Land Dedication Dimensions Public Lane to Local or Collector Road Triangle 2.5 metres by 2.5 metres Local Road to Local Road Rounding 5 metres by 5 metres Local Road to Collector Road Rounding 7.5 metres by 7.5 metres Collector Road to Collector Road Triangle 7.5 metres by 7.5 metres Local Road to Arterial Road Triangle 10 metres by 10 metres Collector Road to Arterial Road Triangle 10 metres by 10 metres Arterial Road to Arterial Road Triangle 15 metres by 15 metres Any Town Road intersecting a Regional Road Triangle 15 metres by 15 metres
+Also, of find some of the standards to be excessive for communities which are intended to be compact.
+Oversized daylight triangles result in excessive side yards for lots abutting the daylight triangle at triangle consumes a significant amount of lot frontage.
+This also results in poor built form articular of the intersection.
+We request the Town consider the following: fy where daylight roundings lighting requirements should or Road standard.
+Also, we ntended to be compact. ng the daylight triangle as the 11.3.15 Table C2 Intersection Land Dedication Dimensions Public Lane to Local or Collector Road Triangle 2.5 metres by 2.5 metres Local Road to Local Road Rounding 5 metres by 5 metres Local Road to Collector Road Rounding 7.5 metres by 7.5 metres Collector Road to Collector Road Triangle 7.5 metres by 7.5 metres Local Road to Arterial Road Triangle 10 metres by 10 metres Collector Road to Arterial Road Triangle 10 metres by 10 metres Arterial Road to Arterial Road Triangle 15 metres by 15 metres Any Town Road intersecting a Regional Road Triangle 15 metres by 15 metres